-Since a knowledge management tool is used to create, manage and store knowledge of the entire organization at a single place, it’s imperative for it to have a powerful search feature to locate content quickly.
+Since a knowledge management tool is used to create, manage and store knowledge of the entire organization in a single place, it’s imperative for it to have a powerful search feature to locate content quickly.

 Knowledge is only useful when the right information is made available at the right time.
 You want to reduce the amount of time your team spends looking for a particular file or document.